Celtic fight back to draw with Glasgow

 But New Zealand international Chance - a half-time substitute - notched her first within eight minutes of coming off the bench.

-And 10 minutes later she struck again to earn her side a point.
+And 10 minutes later, she struck again to earn her side a point.

 That opened the door for Hibernian to go top of the table after a thumping win over Motherwell.